Table of Content

 Despite having people around, you may still feel lonely.
 This feeling may be caused by depression, health conditions, grief, trauma, discrimination, moving to a new country, and relationship issues.
 Keeping these factors in mind, it is important to remember that the feeling of loneliness is common.
 However, this doesn't take away from the fact that it can be overwhelming.

 Loneliness can be caused by many reasons.
 It can diminish your self-esteem and make you more prone to depression.
 Here are a few tips on overcoming loneliness:

 We have become more accustomed to technology and “virtual life” than connecting in real life.
 However, studies have shown that having face-to-face social interactions can improve our mood and reduce depression.
 It also reduces the feeling of loneliness.
-Hence, look people in the eyes and talk to them.
-Listen to conversations with an open heart and try to be as mindful as possible.
-Building stronger interpersonal relationships can reduce feelings of loneliness.
+Hence, looking people in the eyes and talking to them, listening to conversations mindfully, and building stronger interpersonal relationships can reduce feelings of loneliness.